techidaily/site-ai-video-translation/source/_posts/new-a-complete-guide-of-top-7-video-language-translators.md

 ![GetSubly](https://images.wondershare.com/virbo/article/top-9-choices-for-video-auto-translate-6.jpg)

-[GetSubly](https://www.getsubly.com/features/subtitle-translator)is a great tool that lets you translate subtitles in 73 languages within minutes.
+[GetSubly](https://www.getsubly.com/features/subtitle-translator) is a great tool that lets you translate subtitles in 73 languages within minutes.
 You can get your business up and running with easy subtitle translation, increase session time, and grow your audience by giving them their language.

 The tool uses advanced AI algorithms so you can cut down all the time and get right into editing.
 The software provides you with a lot of editing options even after you translate your videos.
 You can add your audio, video, or .SRT file and translate subtitles to your chosen language.